Gregory-Eales/AI-Chess-Tournament/README.md

-# AI-Chess-Tournament
+# Chess GUI

-This is a battle between the top AI algorithms, for the title of chess champion
+This is a simple chess gui made using pygame

 <p align="left">
   <img src="https://github.com/Gregory-Eales/AI-Chess-Tournament/blob/master/Chess/example_game.png" width="500"/>
 </p>

-## Content
-* Algorithms: source file for Algorithms
-* Data: data processing and aquisition
-* Chess: self made chess gui + cython accelerated training enviroment
 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details